math-milan/pico-max6675/README.md

 # MAX6675 K-Thermocouple Library for RP2040
+A C++ Libary for the RP2040/Raspberry Pi Pico
 ## 1. Importing the library
 * Clone this project into your pico project
 * Add this to your CMakeLists.txt